matthew-brett/czi-nibabel/work_plan.md

 organized, the target audience, and expected outcomes (maximum of 750 words).
 -->

-There are two major components to this proposal:
+Our proposal has two major components:

-* Strengthening code foundations to make Nibabel more useful as an *brain image workbench* and as a base library.
+* Strengthening code foundations to make Nibabel more useful as an *brain image workbench* and *base library*.
-* Strengthening and broadening social foundations by building a platform and content for teaching brain imaging with Nibabel.
+* Broadening social foundations by building a platform and content for teaching neuroimaging with Nibabel.

 Code foundations
 ================